jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 You'll see lots of lines flying by in your terminal.
 We're running the [bootstrap script](https://gist.github.com/2050769#file_bootstrap.sh) remotely over SSH; it should take about 2 minutes.

-The bootstrap script will download the [_Monit_](http://community.opscode.com/cookbooks/monit) and [_Nginx_](http://community.opscode.com/cookbooks/nginx) cookbooks from _Opscode_ to the `/var/chef-solo/site-cookbooks/` directory and the [_ElasticSearch_](https://github.com/karmi/cookbook-elasticsearch) cookbook from _GitHub_, to the `/var/chef-solo/cookbooks`; it's trivial to use both “site” cookbooks, maintained by the community, and your own cookbooks together with _Chef_.

-The bootstrap script will also copy the `solo.rb` configuration file to `/etc/chef/solo.rb`.

 We're left with running the `patches.sh` script, which will fix some problems from the community cookbooks (create neccessary directories or users, etc.):

 <pre class="prettyprint lang-bash">